MarcoKoen/MarcoKoen/README.md

 ### Hi there 👋, my name is Marco
 #### Student, Developer and Software Enthusiast
-I'm Marco from New Zealand, I am currently studying a Bachelor of Information Technology at Otago Polytechic finishing at the end of 2023.
+I am currently studying a Bachelor of Information Technology at Otago Polytechic finishing at the end of 2023.
 I really enjoy learning new languages and frameworks like React, Svelte and JavaScript to name a few.

 Skills: REACT / JS / HTML / CSS / C++ / UX / NODE.JS / UNITY / MYSQL / GITHUB / AGILE & SCRUM